 - a.
+Any development that proposes the subdivision of land into lot sizes of 7,500 square feet or smaller shall conform to the following standards: - i.
+A minimum of every third house should be set back a minimum of 5 additional feet from the required front yard setback to create a variety of front yard setbacks. - ii.
+A minimum of every fifth house should employ a minimum 5-foot variation in lot width, side setback, or building height. - b.
 Alley access, when available, shall be utilized when garage parking is proposed.
-This arrangement is intended to provide maximum landscaping at the street edge, as well as front facades dominated by porches and entries instead of garage doors. - b.
+This arrangement is intended to provide maximum landscaping at the street edge, as well as front facades dominated by porches and entries instead of garage doors.
+See Figure 2.1. - c.
 Curb cut on corner lots shall not be located closer than 120 feet from a curb return.
 Where parcel size precludes this standard, the curb cut shall be located as far from the curb return as possible.
-A curb return is the point where the radius of a curve or intersection ends. - c.
-Vehicular driveways with access to the public right of way shall have sidewalks and pedestrian connections on both sides of driveway. - d.
-Parking spaces shall be separated from buildings by a pedestrian sidewalk (minimum 4 feet) and a landscape strip (minimum 6 feet), measured from curb face, when in the right of way. - e.
-Trash enclosures shall be separated from adjacent parking stalls with landscape planters and paved surfaces behind the curb to ensure adequate space is available for individuals to access vehicles. - f.
-Canopy trees shall be used in parking areas to reduce the impact of large expanses of paving, to provide shade, and to reduce glare and heat build up.
-These trees shall have a 30-foot to 40-foot canopy potential and be sized at 24-inch box or larger at the time of installation. - g.
-Raised planting areas, with a minimum interior dimension of 5 feet, shall be used to separate double-loaded parking areas.
+A curb return is the point where the radius of a curve or intersection ends.
+See Figure 2.2. - d.
+Vehicular driveways with access to the public right of way shall have a sidewalk with a minimum dimension of 4 feet in width and pedestrian connections on both sides of driveway. - e.
+Onsite parking spaces shall be separated from buildings by a pedestrian sidewalk (minimum 4 feet) and a landscape strip (minimum 6 feet), measured from curb face, when in the right of way.
+See Figure 2.3.

-The front facade shall be dominated by entries and landscape not garage doors.
+Figure 2.1 The front facade shall be dominated by entries and landscape, not garage doors.